The Doctrine of the Mean 中庸

 Therefore, the skillful handling of government is contingent upon having the right people.
 You attract the right people by your own character.
 You cultivate your character through the Way and you manifest the Way by means of ren. ren is “humanity” 2 and its most obvious function is in love for relatives.
 “Justice” 義 means “setting things right” and its most obvious function is in venerating the Good.
 The differing levels in loving relatives and venerating the good are expressed through propriety.

 Thus, if your rank is low, and you do not have the support of those in power, you cannot hope to have an influence on government.
-Therefore the Superior man cannot but cultivate his character.
+Therefore the Noble Man cannot but cultivate his character.

 Wanting to cultivate his character, he cannot do it without serving his parents.
 Wanting to serve his parents, he cannot do it without understanding others.
 Wanting to understand others, he cannot do it without understanding Heaven.